The Burden of Sports : How and Why Athletes Struggle with Mental Health

 Athletes that compete at a high level—whether in professional, college, or Olympic sports—face numerous mental health challenges as they strive for perfection and ultimately victory in their sports.
 And while mental health awareness for athletes is better than it once was, efforts to hide the existence of these mental disorders and challenges remain well-ingrained.

 From individual and team pressures to win and attain sport perfection to the prejudice and ignorance of fans, management, and corporate sponsors about mental health, addressing the mental health of athletes and challenging the public perception of such struggles is long overdue.
-This is a timely and necessary book for readers that want to see sports change for the better in support of America's athletes.
+This is a timely and necessary book for readers who want to see sports change for the better in support of America's athletes.

 Contents